vvafwgsv/CLOUD-TERRAFORM-DOCKER/README.md

 The Terraform module execution might be automated (Interactive mode suppressed, -out configuration)

 I believe that _main.tf_ might be of greater clarity if _variables_ {} declaration blocks were placed in a separate file.
+In fact, other components could granted with own files: _providers.tf_, _output.tf_.

 Moreover _description_ and _error_message_ params could be more adjusted to describe the context in a more precise manner.